-- Complete a Foster Care Agreement with all Carers (Regulation 27 (5)Schedule 5 of Fostering Services (England) Regulations 2011. - Ensure the carer has an adequate supply of equipment. - Ensure that carers have an up-to-date copy of the Croydon Foster Carers' Handbook. - Ensure that carers are provided with up-to-date details of procedures and policies, including the Complaints and Suggestions Procedure, payment procedures and the service's insurance policy for carers. - Carers automatically become members of the Croydon Foster Care Association and receive membership to Foster Talk. - Visit the carers on a six weekly basis and whenever reasonably requested by carers or as deemed necessary by the agency to support and supervise a carer. - Make at least one unannounced visit per annum. - Carry out an annual health and safety inspection of the carer's home, or when the carer moves or has major work carried out on their home, and this is considered at each annual review. - Ensure that the carer is recording placement details as stipulated by Croydon Fostering Service - Carry out an annual review of the carer's approval.
+- Complete a Foster Care Agreement with all Carers (Regulation 27 (5)Schedule 5 of Fostering Services (England) Regulations 2011. - Ensure the carer has an adequate supply of equipment. - Ensure that carers have an up-to-date copy of the Croydon Foster Carers' Handbook. - Ensure that carers are provided with up-to-date details of procedures and policies, including the Complaints and Suggestions Procedure, payment procedures and the service's insurance policy for carers. - Carers automatically become members of the Croydon Foster Care Association and receive membership to Foster Talk. - Visit the carers on a six weekly basis and whenever reasonably requested by carers or as deemed necessary by the agency to support and supervise a carer (visit frequency may vary if the carers are on hold). - Make at least one unannounced visit per annum. - Carry out an annual health and safety inspection of the carer's home, or when the carer moves or has major work carried out on their home, and this is considered at each annual review. - Ensure that the carer is recording placement details as stipulated by Croydon Fostering Service

-- Identify, in conjunction with the carer, any training needs/core requirements and identify for training profile purposes ways in which these may be met. - Attend reviews, conferences and other planning meetings in respect of children placed when requested by the carer or the IRO. - Investigate any complaint by or against carers' standards of care in accordance with relevant procedures. - Ensure that lines of communication between the carer and the child's social worker are open and effective. - Respond promptly to telephone calls and correspondence from the carer. - Keep a record of their visits, share these with foster carers and record these on CRS. - Supervising social workers ensure that visits are arranged in such a way that there is adequate time to address the carer's own role and development in addition to any visits that may be necessary in respect of individual placements.
-Carers' children are also provided with opportunities to discuss their experiences of fostering.
+- Carry out an annual review of the carer's approval. - Identify, in conjunction with the carer, any training needs/core requirements and identify for training profile purposes ways in which these may be met. - Attend reviews, conferences and other planning meetings in respect of children placed when requested by the carer or the IRO. - Investigate any complaint by or against carers' standards of care in accordance with relevant procedures. - Ensure that lines of communication between the carer and the child's social worker are open and effective. - Respond promptly to telephone calls and correspondence from the carer. - Keep a record of their visits, share these with foster carers in a timely manner and record these on CRS. - Supervising social workers ensure that visits are arranged in such a way that there is adequate time to address the carer's own role and development in addition to any visits that may be necessary in respect of individual placements.
+Carers' children are also provided with opportunities to discuss their experiences of fostering. - Supervising Social Workers must also undertake direct work with Looked After Children on at least every third visit in order to obtain their views and understand their experience of being cared for within the foster home.